spree/spree/guides/content/user/overview.md

 # The Purchase Funnel

+$$$
-[TODO] Do these figures change when you select a new time frame, or do they reflect just the previous 7 days?
+Do these figures change when you select a new time frame, or do they reflect just the previous 7 days?
+$$$

 Information displayed in the Purchase Funnel section gives you a window into the shopping tendencies of your site's visitors.
 Using beautifully-rendered pie chart graphics, you can see the total numbers of users who: